yuqinghong2002-alt/Patch-Existentialism/README.md

 By introducing cross-physical-cognitive concepts such as “delay,” “prediction error,” “thermaldissipation,” and “smoothing/friction,” this paper attempts to construct a unifi ed philosophicalframework capable of simultaneously explaining individual anxiety, technological alienation,and contemporary algorithmic governance.
 The article further clarifi es the theory’s falsifi ableboundaries and argues for its practical signifi cance as a “defensive philosophy” in the age ofAI.
 Keywords:
 Ontology; Consciousness; Information Integration; Prediction; Anxiety;
+License: This work is shared under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.

 存在补丁主义（Patch Existentialism）
 ——一种基于信息集成模型（IIM）的物理存在论